Women’s Rights Convention

 Dominique Lee (she/her) is President and CEO of Planned Parenthood League of Massachusetts and the Planned Parenthood Advocacy Fund of Massachusetts.
 She began her career at PPLM nearly 20 years ago as a health care assistant and now leads the organization with a deep commitment to health equity, reproductive rights, and patient-centered care.
 Previously, Lee held senior leadership roles at multiple Planned Parenthood affiliates, including serving as Chief Operating Officer at the largest affiliate in the nation.
 Of Indigenous and Chinese descent, she is the first person of color to lead PPLM.

 Betty Machete and the Jumping Fleas is an all-woman ukulele band known for their high-energy performances and playful spirit.
 Blending humor, harmony, and musicianship, the group celebrates the joy of music-making while highlighting the power of women’s voices in the arts.
 Their repertoire spans classic favorites and witty originals; all delivered with a contagious sense of fun.
+Through performance and community engagement, Betty Machete and the Jumping Fleas embody creativity, collaboration, and empowerment.

 Matthew Martin is a leader at the Boston Alliance of Gay and Lesbian Youth (BAGLY), where he works to create safe, supportive, and empowering spaces for LGBTQ+ youth.
 His advocacy emphasizes equity, health, and leadership development for young people navigating diverse identities.
 Martin is passionate about advancing social justice and building inclusive communities where LGBTQ+ voices are centered.
 Matthew currently works for the Commonwealth of Massachusetts in Health and Human Services.

+Jailene Matias is a Worcester Public Schools graduate and currently a freshman at the College of the Holy Cross.
+As a participant in Mass Audubon’s Youth Climate Leadership Program, Jailene has taken on a variety of leadership roles as a young climate activist.
+She recently emceed the Youth Climate Summit in Worcester event, where she moderated a panel of climate activists and facilitated a climate justice workshop alongside co-leaders.
 Jailene was an active and dedicated member of the Worcester State University Upward Bound program, where she assisted with organizing a fundraiser during the 2025 Annual Martin Luther King Jr. Youth Breakfast.
 Upward Bound students, including Matias, came together to raise money to rent a bus to take their peers on a college tour.
 Under Matias’s leadership, the Upward Bound program visited Boston University during the 2025 spring semester.

 Lauren Morocco (she/her) prides herself on a career rooted in nonprofit work.
 Currently the Director of Strategic Outreach and Development of Catholic Charities Worcester, Morocco specializes in managing end-to-end grant operations, from research and calendar planning to writing, submission, and reporting.
 She also leads fundraising, event planning, and communications strategies that strengthen donor engagement and drive visibility.
 Morocco received her B.A. from Assumption University and a Master’s in Museum Studies from the University of Leicester.

 Anne Marie Murphy (she/her) is the author of A Proper Fit: Women at Work in a City of Corsets (a history of Worcester's corset industry with a focus on its women) and Amazing Women of Worcester (a coloring book featuring biographies of twenty of the city's most amazing ladies).
-Her interest in the corset-making businesswomen of Worcester probably stems from her own thirty plus years of self-employment as the owner of a company that provides legal research to the entertainment industry across North America.
+Her interest in the corset-making businesswomen of Worcester probably stems from her own thirtyplus years of self employment as the owner of a company that provides legal research to the entertainment industry across North America.
 She recently started a publishing company Story Gopher LLC to work with local authors who want to see their books in print.
 She has a Master's degree from the UCLA Film School and a B.A. in English Literature from Bowdoin College.

 Doreen Nichols (she/her) is Head of HR Business Partnering and Global Talent at Amylyx and a Board Member of the Northeast HR Association.
 She has extensive expertise in workforce development, organizational leadership, and building equitable workplace practices.
 Nichols is committed to fostering inclusive environments where all employees can thrive, and she champions diversity as a driver of business success.
 Nicholas has experience in higher education, where she worked at Tulane University as the Associate Vice President of the Work Force Management Organization from 2013 to 2017, and with other prior HR roles.
 Doreen led various departments and collaborated with the Executive Leadership Team to set and achieve strategic objectives.
 Nichols has a B.S. in Technical Management / HR from DeVry University.